-When the holidays are here we have too many parties and social errands to run and we get over-whelmed.
+When the holidays are here we have too many parties and social errands to run, we can get over-whelmed.
 Anxiety or panic attacks can happen to all of us and will generally feel like your heart is racing, you can’t catch your breath, dizziness or light-headedness, sometimes narrowing vision and sudden fatigue.
-If you know one is coming or you are only experiencing one or two of the symptoms we suggest the following tips for both stopping an attack and preventing one.
+If you know one is coming or you are only experiencing one or two of the symptoms, we suggest the following tips for both stopping an attack and preventing one.

 - Stop and slow your breathing, focusing on the exhalation of breath more than the inhalation.
 This can be done easier when sitting up very straight(but can be done standing in a check out line if necessary)